MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 1. At your [Partner Center developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd), opt-in to the API key management experience.Details are in [Enable the Update REST API at Partner Center](#enable-the-update-rest-api-at-partner-center), below.

-1. Write down the ClientID and API key.
+1. Write down the Client ID and the new API key.

 1. Update your authentication workflows, if needed.